geode-sdk/docs/tutorials/buttons.md

             [this, spr](auto sender) { // This is where we add the callback!
 Make sure to also catch the sprite inside the lambda so you can use it. m_clicked++;

+                // setString changes the text displayed by the ButtonSprite.
+It takes a
+                // C string (`const char*`), so you'll often need to call `.c_str()` when
-                // setString sets the string (the label) of ButtonSprite spr->setString(fmt::format("Clicked {} times", m_clicked).c_str());
+                // passing formatted strings to Cocos2d-x functions. spr->setString(fmt::format("Clicked {} times", m_clicked).c_str());
             }
         );

-        // If you ever need to access the sprite somewhere else in your code, you can use `btn->getDisplayNode();`, which returns a CCNode*.
+        // You can access the display node of the button with `getDisplayNode()`.
+        // Just like with `CCMenuItemSprite::getNormalImage()`, cast it to the
+        // type used by the button, then use it as normal.

         btn->setPosition(100.f, 100.f);
         this->addChild(btn);